Do you know slow page loading time can affect your site’s ranking?

-You can reduce page loading time of your site by using Caching Plugins.
+You can also reduce page loading time of your site by using Caching Plugins.

-There are large numbers free and premium Caching plugins available out there Eg WP Rocket, W3 Total Cache, WP Fastest Cache etc.
+There are numerous free and premium Caching plugins available out there.
+Eg WP Rocket, W3 Total Cache, WP Fastest Cache etc.

 In this post, I am using Wp Super Cache WordPress plugin because wp super cache is free and easy to set up.